a-zz/bravas/README.md

 If you have some experience with Git, the following instructions should pose no difficulty to you.
 Otherwise is a good chance to get to know Git :)

+Wouldn't you?
+Well, you can always [download the latest release](https://github.com/a-zz/bravas/releases/latest) directly.

-You just need a Git client.
+Otherwise you just need a Git client.
 That wouldn't be hard to get for your OS of choice.

 Getting  **brⱯvⱯs** is as easy as cloning the project repository from GitHub, namely:
 [https://github.com/a-zz/bravas](https://github.com/a-zz/bravas).
 Just place the cloned copy